 CLIVAR aims to understand the dynamics, the interaction, and the predictability of the climate system with emphasis on ocean-atmosphere interactions.
 Many scientific activities carried out by CLIVAR panels and Research Foci groups are of strong relevance to other WCRP core projects, Lighthouse Activities, and other emerging initiatives (e.g., a joint activity on Cycle and Budgets, jointly with GCOS).
 CLIVAR has also helped identify ocean hubs for My Climate Risk Lighthouse Activity.
-CLIVAR officially began its new Research Foci on Marine Heat Waves in the Global Ocean in Feb.
-2023 with the goal to achieve a better understanding of MHWs globally, including detection, surface and subsurface characteristics, mechanisms, connection with climate change and biogeochemical extremes, in order to increase preparedness and promote efficient adaptation planning, while contributing to the training of the next generation of scientists and providing input to observational programs.
+CLIVAR Research Foci on Marine Heatwaves in the Global Ocean which was launched in Feb.
+2023, aims to achieve a better understanding of MHWs globally, including detection, surface and subsurface characteristics, mechanisms, connection with climate change and biogeochemical extremes.
+The group issued a statement on ocean warming which was published simultaneously by WCRP and WMO (September 2023), outlining the potential reasons for the severe warming of the global ocean in 2023, particularly in the North Atlantic.